Clicky

 Your Share of Equity 37,500

-Calculating your share of equity can be more complex especially if the property is in your sole name.
-Your partner maybe entitled to a share of the equity (called beneficial interest) because they can demonstrate they have contributed to the mortgage and or upkeep of the property over a period of years.
+Calculating your share of equity can be more complex especially if the property is in your sole name but you live with your partner.
+Your partner maybe entitled to a share of the equity (this is called beneficial interest) if your partner can demonstrate that they have contributed to the mortgage and or upkeep of the property over a period of years.

-If you share of equity is less than £1,000, your equity will be excluded but may have to pay for a solicitor to help you get the Bankruptcy Restriction removed from your property.
+If your share of equity is less than £1,000, your equity will be excluded but may have to pay for a solicitor to help you get the Bankruptcy Restriction removed from your property.

 Trustee’s Duty